Understanding the Link Between Hearing Loss and Osteoporosis

 • Women with osteoporosis were 87% more likely to develop sudden hearing loss compared to men.

 These findings reveal a significant correlation between both conditions.
 Co-author of the study, Dr. Kai-Jen Tien explained, “a growing body of evidence indicates that osteoporosis affects not only bone health, but the cardiovascular and cerebrovascular systems… Our findings suggest sudden sensorineural hearing loss can be another broader health problem connected to osteoporosis.”
 This study underscores the increased health risk posed by osteoporosis and also emphasizes the need to protect hearing health.
+Additionally, understanding musculoskeletal and skin diseases is essential for overall health.

 If you have osteoporosis, it is vital to be proactive about your hearing health.
 This means that you should have your hearing tested regularly and practice ways to mitigate potential harm.
 A few tips you can integrate into daily life include: